Yunwoolee17/Vancomycin_prediction_AI/README.md

 ## 2. Dependencies and Installation
 To run the code, you need Python and the following libraries:
-- pandas
-- numpy
+- pandas, numpy
-- scikit-learn
-- xgboost
-- matplotlib
+- scikit-learn, xgboost, lightgbm, catboost, shap
-- seaborn
+- matplotlib, seaborn
+- google.colab

 You can install the required libraries using `pip`: